mk-nlp/react-staj/README.md

 The real reason I chose the Open-Meteo API is that it provides a lot of data for free.
 I can fetch the current weather data, hourly forecast, daily forecast, and even the weather data for the next 14 days.
 This, along with the 10.000 requests per day limit, makes it a great API for a weather application.

-Altough I must say openweathermap API is significantly better structured, and easier to bootstrap an application with, I chose Open-Meteo API because of the reasons I mentioned above.
+Altough I must say OpenWeatherMap API is significantly better structured, and easier to bootstrap an application with, I chose Open-Meteo API because of the reasons I mentioned above.

 ## Requirements